To the Nation from the Tribal Chair, Joseph “Zeke” Rupnick:

 On Friday, June 12, 2020, Treasury determined to reserve $679 million from the amount to be paid.
 These reserve funds will be available for all Tribes that were impacted by using the IHBG data and not population data.
 I feel had we not filed the lawsuit, Treasury would have distributed the money from round two and Tribes like ours still wouldn’t get the correct amount due.
 Now we have time to join with other Tribes to address claims against Treasury in joint litigation.

 The initial calculation for the CARES dollars brought to light the need to review our service areas and to ensure we are getting our full credit.
-By using the Indian Housing Block Grant (IHBG) formula as a basis for distributing funds, the Treasury limited our service area to the boundaries of the Reservation, and our count to 883 American Indian and Alaska Native (AIAN) people according to Housing and Urban Development (HUD).
+By using the Indian Housing Block Grant (IHBG) formula as a basis for distributing funds, the Treasury limited our service area to the boundaries of the common land, and our count to 883 American Indian and Alaska Native (AIAN) people according to Housing and Urban Development (HUD).
 I’ll use myself as an example, the land I own and where I live is not in trust, I pay taxes and I may not count in the 883 number.
 We will need to further research what our options are to ensure all are counted.